maria901/rsppmp3_v27/readme.txt

 Changelog:

+What is new in 16.0.9  build 667271  'Thu 14/October/2021 06:19:45' codename 'Daly'
+Small modifications and added a new function to show the video bitrate, if available of course, notice that some webm files don't report a video bitrate but includes all in the audio bitrate, also a bug occurs sometimes when the media files are assiciated with the mp3dll.exe application, it is hard to occur and we will fix it when we figure out how to reproduce the problem, next release will use the new Libav libraries available

 What is new in 15.5.8  build 667220  'Terça(Tuesday) 10 Agosto 2021  12:06' codename 'Haible'
 First release with full support to subtitles as SUBTITLE_BITMAP, missing for the moment SUBTITLE_TEXT and SUBTITLE_ASS, will be added soon, minor